Current Faculty Core Committee

 Khurram Hussain is an Assistant Professor in the Religion Studies Department.
 He joined the Lehigh Community in 2009 as a Pre-doctoral Research Fellow with CGIS and was hired to his current position beginning Fall 2012.
 Hussain's doctoral work focused on the life and work of the 19th century Muslim reformer Sayyid Ahmad Khan and he received his PhD. from Yale University in December 2011.
 His research interests include the comparative study of religious ethics, political religion, modern Islam, and the relationship between tradition and modernity in contemporary religious discourse.

-Allison Mickel is an Assistant Professor of Anthropology in the Department of Sociology & Anthropology, and a core faculty member in Global Studies.
+Allison Mickel is an Assistant Professor of Anthropology in the Department of Sociology & Anthropology.
 She received her PhD in anthropology from Stanford University in 2016 and her BA from The College of William and Mary in 2011.

 Her research focuses on how local communities have impacted and been affected by the long history of archaeological work in the Middle East.
 By interviewing current and former site workers employed on archaeological projects, and utilizing statistical and visual methods like social network analysis, Allison Mickel maps, measures, illustrates, transcribes, outlines, and stipples the roles that local community members play in the processes of archaeological knowledge production.
 She has excavated in Jordan, Turkey, Kenya, and the United States.